 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I too, wish to speak during this International Women's Day, to acknowledge the many women during their special day.
+I, too, wish to speak during this International Women's Day to acknowledge the many women during their special day.

-Firstly, to my female executive colleagues, I am quite proud of your work.
-This includes the many women in the field who I work with and I am proud of their contributions, including my mother, my wife, my daughter, my sisters but too numerous to mention.
-I believe you are all extremely skilled.
+Firstly, to my female member and ministerial colleagues, I am quite proud of your work.
+This includes the many women in the field who I work with and I am proud of their contributions, including my mother, my wife, my daughter, and my sisters.
+They are too numerous to mention by name, but I believe you are all extremely skilled.

-(interpretation ends) Mr. Speaker, when it comes to my constituency of Arviat North and Whale Cove, I just wanted to mention some of the incredible work and leadership that is going on at the community-level.
+(interpretation ends) Mr. Speaker, when it comes to my constituency of Arviat North and Whale Cove, I just wanted to mention some of the incredible work and leadership that is going on at the community level.

-(interpretation) In either direction, regardless of if you look at Arviat or Whale Cove, many women have risen to become our municipal leaders, and there are many women leading local bodies, such as councillors with the local hamlet, non-profit committees who volunteer and act as the board.

-The women who sit on our local housing associations, indeed, this includes female representatives in our HTO boards, members on the local DEA committees, and they are absolutely looking after their communities in their role as leaders and members, so I voice my gratitude to every woman.
+(interpretation) Regardless of whether you look at Arviat or Whale Cove, many women have risen to become our municipal leaders and there are many women leading local bodies, such as councillors with the local hamlet and non-profit committees who volunteer and act as the board, the women who sit on our local housing associations, members on the local district education authorities, and they are absolutely looking after their communities in their role as leaders and members, so I voice my gratitude to every woman.

-(interpretation ends) I wanted to acknowledge my constituency assistants, Lynne Emiktowt Issaluk, and Jenny Enuapik for their incredible work.
-Jenny is actually out, she's away from the office right now participating in the Ranger exercise, so I would like to recognize her for that amazing ability.
+(interpretation ends) I wanted to acknowledge my constituency assistants, Lynn Emiktowt Issaluk and Jenny Enuapik, for their incredible work.
+Jenny is actually out; she's away from the office right now participating in the Ranger exercise, so I would like to recognize her for that amazing ability.

-Finally, I wanted to mention (interpretation) and speak to the recognition of the remaining enormous workload we face, and if we represent the women properly and if we want to properly acknowledge their needs.
+Finally, I wanted to mention (interpretation) and speak to the recognition of the remaining enormous workload we face if we represent the women properly and if we want to properly acknowledge their needs.

-(interpretation ends) In terms of the constituency issues that are coming to my desk, Mr. Speaker, there is a lot of work still ahead of us.
-I have constituents approach me; issues around education, accessing childcare, issues with homelessness, housing, issues dealing with the justice system, with healthcare and also business and job opportunities.
+(interpretation ends) In terms of the constituency issues that are coming to my desk, there is a lot of work still ahead of us.
+I have constituents approaching me with issues around education, accessing child care, issues with homelessness, housing, issues dealing with the justice system, with health care and also business and job opportunities.

-So on this special day I would like to send a message to my constituents who are women, that please teach me what I don't know and I will try to work on your behalf to move these issues forward. (interpretation) Thank you, Mr. Chairman.
+On this special day, I would like to send a message to my constituents who are women that please teach me what I don't know and I will try to work on your behalf to move these issues forward. (interpretation) Thank you, Mr. Speaker.